SwatiWagh7/Crated-IAM-user-with-area-restricted-policy/README.md

  <img width="1001" height="300" alt="image" src="https://github.com/user-attachments/assets/91a46d70-0a01-410d-91c1-ac30e6a79e4e" />

-3. Now attach this policy to IAM use you have created:
+3. Now attach this policy to IAM user you have created:
 -	Go to Users
 -	Choose user you have created
 -	Go to permissions